BasicAirData/BluetoothHelper/README.md

 }
 ```

-## How to use
+## Getting started
-### Setup
+### 1) Setup
-0) Add Bluetooth permissions to your AndroidManifest.xml:
+- Add Bluetooth permissions to your AndroidManifest.xml:
 ```java
 <uses-permission android:name = "android.permission.BLUETOOTH_ADMIN"/>
 <uses-permission android:name = "android.permission.BLUETOOTH"/>
 ```
-1) Declare a new BluetoothHelper instance into your activity:
+- Declare a new BluetoothHelper instance into your activity:
 ```java
 BluetoothHelper mBluetoothHelper = new BluetoothHelper();
 ```
-2) Setup a BluetoothHelperListener to receive the messages and the changes of the connection status:
+- Setup a BluetoothHelperListener to receive the messages and the changes of the connection status:
 ```java
 mBluetoothHelper.setBluetoothHelperListener(new BluetoothHelper.BluetoothHelperListener() {
     @Override